GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs_based/README.md

         - option: Answer 3
 ```

+## Contributions

+If you want to add more pre-defined action templates,

+1. add your implementation to the `ActionHandlers` in `recipe_runner.py`.
+2. add a short guide for how to use your new action in this README file
+3. add schema validation for your new action config in `./schema` folder

 ## Supported SRE Recipe Actions

 The `break` and `restore` sections support the following action templates: